rcpsolutions-net/markdown-docs/how.md

-# Bullhorn API Integration: Candidates, Timecards, and Payroll
+# 📢 Bullhorn API Integration: Candidates, Timecards, and Payroll
-### Prompted and edited by Lawrence Ham
+*Prompted and edited by Lawrence Ham*

+---

-## 1. Bullhorn API Fundamentals
+## ⚙️ 1.
+Bullhorn API Fundamentals

-Before interacting with specific entities, it's crucial to understand the API's structure and authentication mechanism.
+> Before interacting with specific entities, it's crucial to understand the API's structure and authentication mechanism.

-### 1.1.
+### 🔗 1.1.
 API Structure & Endpoint

 The base URL for the Bullhorn REST API is dynamic and provided to you after you authenticate.
 It typically looks like this: